 Celebrate the start of Oktoberfest with a parade at noon on Sept.
 7, 2024, in downtown Helen.
 Helen’s Oktoberfest runs from Thursday to Sunday through September and daily from Sept.
 26 to Oct.
 27, 2024.

-Like with its German counterpart, the celebrations are wildly different from weekday to weekend.
+Like with its German counterpart, the celebrations at Helen's Oktoberfest are wildly different from weekday to weekend.
 Weekends are popular with tour and college groups, while weekdays tend to be a bit more family-friendly.
 The event is open to all ages.
-Admission is $8 during the week, $10 on Saturdays, and free on Sundays, with food and drink available for purchase.
+Admission is $10 during the week, $12 on Fridays & Saturdays, and free on Sundays, with food and drink available for purchase.
 The doors open at 6 p.m. throughout the week and at 1 p.m. on Saturdays and Sundays.

 Where to Stay in Helen for Oktoberfest